-The chocolate chip cookies have just the right amount of sweetness without being overly sweet, and while I can maybe taste a little artificial sweetener or stevia, those flavors aren’t strong.
+The chocolate chip cookies have just the right amount of sweetness without being overly sweet, and while I can maybe taste a bit of that sugar substitute flavor that tastes a bit off from foods sweetened only with sugar, those flavors aren’t strong.
 They just taste like store-bought chocolate chip cookies.

 The snickerdoodles are a lot darker-colored than they appear on the package.
 One family member said they look like clumped brown sugar, but everyone agreed these taste a lot like regular snickerdoodles.
 I will always prefer the taste and texture of homemade snickerdoodles (I always make sure to under bake mine a little so the centers are soft), but these are decent for grocery store snickerdoodles.